 Dental Lab Employee Safety & Protection

 OSHA directs your business to first use engineering controls, then work practice and administrative controls prior to the use of personal protective equipment (PPE).
 Review this information on the OSHA website for healthcare workers to determine if any of those controls are possible in your dental lab that will provide protection when PPE is not available.
-Review CDC's How to Protect Yourself and How Coronavirus Spreads publications with your employees.
-Dealing with this pandemic at work and at home is very stressful for all of us.
-CDC has some guidelines for Stress and Coping that may be helpful to you.
+Review CDC's website for more information.

 For healthcare workers who are treating patients infected with COVID-19, the CDC recommends use of the N95 respirator.
 Also protect your eyes, wear gloves, and gown.
 CDC recommends only use of disposable gowns rather than washing them.
 Washing your hands is critical to practicing standard precautions.
 Practicing Universal or Standard Precautions includes:

 - decontamination of critical, semi-critical, and non-critical items and surfaces,